Nyaungdon Township: Economy and Transport

-The Ayeyarwaddy Bridge at Nyaungdon is a 7402 foot long rail-cum-road bridge with a 28 foot wide two-lane motorway and 14 foot wide railroad flanked by two pedestrian walks which are 3 feet 3 in wide each.
+In November 2011, the Ayeyarwady Bridge at Nyaungdon was completed.
+The bridge is a 7402 foot long rail-cum-road bridge with a 28 foot wide two-lane motorway and 14 foot wide railroad flanked by two pedestrian walks which are 3 feet 3 in wide each.
 Two approach roads on both sides are 3412 ft long and two railroads are 13143 feet long.
 Its water clearance area is 262 feet wide and 75 feet high.
 It can withstand a load of 75 tons.
-It was completed in November 2011.
+The new bridge is situated only 1.37 mi upstream from the Bo Myat Tun Bridge due to concerns with erosion.
+The bridge's new location was chosen at a crossing where the river's flow was most stable over a 20-year study period.